wtyngh/Rotation-Simulation_single-leg-wheel/README.md

 # rotation_simulation

-This code is used for simulating rotational status.
+This code is used for the single-leg-wheel rotational dynanic simulation.

-Slip conditions are considered.
+Slipping effect and complex contact geometry conditions are considered.

-leg-wheel transformable mechanism is used as the model.
+Landscape categories include flat, stairs, sin, and polynominal curves.

+Gaits include wheel, CPG trot, CPG walk, leg, and enverse leg.